Top Ten Cities in England

 Nottingham

-Home in many people's minds to Robin Hood, Nottingham is a lovely green city with a vibrant market square and a fabulous historic castle.
-Those with a passion for Robin Hood can find and explore Sherwood Forest, which is just outside the city.
-The city centre is stylish and walkable and features many great cafes and restaurants.
+Home to the iconic Robin Hood, Nottingham is a captivating city with a vibrant market square and a well-preserved historic castle.
+Those with a passion for the outlaw who robbed from the rich to give to the poor can explore Sherwood Forest, located just outside the city.

 Birmingham

-Like Manchester, Birmingham has an industrial past.
-Nowadays, the city takes advantage of its many canals to host pleasure trips on barges that move alongside canal side cafes, shops, and inns.
-The city itself is large, the second largest in the country, and it is known particularly for its excellent shopping offerings.
+Like Manchester, Birmingham has a rich industrial past.
+Nowadays, the city takes advantage of its many canals to host pleasure trips on barges which stop off at canal-side cafes, shops, and inns.

 Cambridge

-Although it shares many qualities with its competitor, Oxford, Cambridge makes its own individual mark on the world.
-The city is very close to London, making it readily commutable or an excellent day trip.
-Cambridge is also blessed with a beautiful university campus and the stunning River Cam, perfect for long, languorous afternoons punting with friends.
+The city is very close to London, making it readily commutable or an excellent day trip, while also being blessed with a beautiful university campus and the stunning River Cam, perfect for long, languorous afternoons with friends.

 York